IBM/cics-bundle-maven/samples/bundle-war-deploy/README.md

 ## Set Up
 ### Have your system programmer create your bundle definition in CSD
-Your system programmer should create a bundle definition in CSD and tell you the CSD group and BUNDDEF name they have used.
+Your system programmer should create a bundle definition in CSD and tell you the CSD group and bundle definition name they have used.
 The bundle directory of your bundle definition should be set as follows: `<bundle_deploy_root>/<bundle_id>_<bundle_version>`.
 So for this sample, if your bundle_deploy_root was `/u/someuser/bundles/`, the bundle directory would be `/u/someuser/bundles/demo-war_0.0.1`.

 ## Using the sample